hellcy/Structure-and-Interpretation-of-Computer-Programs/Readme.md

 Scheme can also be run from Command Line.

 Another great repository with almost all exercises answers is provided here: https://github.com/numbbbbb/sicp

+Chapter 1
+An expanation about normal order and applicative order evaluation is here: https://stackoverflow.com/questions/16036139/seek-for-some-explanation-on-sicp-exercise-1-5 This is regard to exercise 1-5.